Choosing a Form of Business: Options & Factors to Consider

 Non-profit

 A business may also be formed as a non-profit organization in which case you would not be the business owner.
-The non-profit is operated by a Board of Directors and management team.
-This option is not covered in this blog post.
+The non-profit is operated by a Board of Directors.
 If you do want to form a non-profit, seek a tax and legal professional who are experienced in that area.

 Here are some additional resources that may be helpful as you make your form of business decision.